diyorIsamukhamedov/IBM-Data-Analyst-Certificate/README.md

 This repository contains all hands-on labs, assignments, and final projects completed during the **IBM Data Analyst Professional Certificate** program on Coursera.

-> ✅ Completed under the 7-day free trial, fully hands-on and verified.

 ---

 ## 📚 Course Structure